Akaito/ZeroToBoto/README.md

 ## TODO

+- [ ] Ease the jump from "hello" to "ping, tracert", etc.
 - [ ] Move guessing game post CSS to somewhere centralized.
 - [ ] Can Jekyll templating make the spoiler sections easier to write?